 |

-The Camera Assistant's Manual is a great
+The Camera Assistant's

-tool to have., April 30, 2005
+Manual is a great tool to have., April 30, 2005

-The Camera Assistant's Manual, 4th edition is packed
+The Camera Assistant's Manual, 4th

-illustrations, and suggestions for the modern-day camera
+tricks, explanations, illustrations, and suggestions for

-reference for a working professional camera assistant
+have, an excellent reference for a working professional

-resource that is always accessible.
+forms, a superb resource that is always accessible.

 |